alphaolomi/laravel-azampay/README.md

 ```

-### Callback
+### Callback route and event

+The packges has a route for handling callback from Azampay.
+The
+route is `/api/v1/Checkout/Callback`.

-When the package the callback from azampay it will
+Whenever a callback is received from Azampay, the package will
 dispatch Event `AzampayCallback::class` .
 You can create a
-listener and do further process with the callback data which will
+listener and do further processing with the callback data which will
-be pass when the event get dispatch.
+be passed when the event get dispatched.

-On you `App\Providers\EventServiceProvider` register a listener
+On your `App\Providers\EventServiceProvider` register a listener
 for `AzampayCallback::class` event.

 ```php